-14 The head of centre or private candidate (the Appellant) should submit a written request for an appeal to the relevant awarding body.
-The Appellant should check the specific arrangements for submitting appeals, on the relevant awarding body's website.
-A list of the awarding bodies' contact details is provided in Appendix A, page 20.
-The JCQ form Application for an appeal can be used (see page 18).
+14 The head of centre or private candidate (the appellant) should submit a written request for an appeal to the relevant awarding body.
+The appellant should check the specific arrangements for submitting appeals, found on the relevant awarding body's website.
+A list of the awarding bodies' contact details is provided in Appendix A, page 25.
+The JCQ form Application for an appeal can be used where the relevant awarding body's published arrangements allow for this (see page 22).

-15 Appeals must be made within 30 calendar days of the awarding body issuing the outcome of the clerical re-check, review of marking or review of moderation ("the Outcome").
+15 Appeals must be made within 30 calendar days of the awarding body issuing the outcome of the clerical re-check, review of marking or review of moderation ('the outcome').

-If the reasons for the Outcome and/or a copy of the script(s) have been provided within 15 calendar days of the awarding body issuing the Outcome, an application for an appeal must still be submitted within 30 calendar days of receiving it.
+If the reasons for the outcome, and/or a copy of the script(s) have been provided within 15 calendar days of the awarding body issuing the outcome, an application for an appeal must still be submitted within 30 calendar days of receiving it.